4. Simple Circuits, Switching, and Logic

 1. Testing the basic pushbutton circuit.
 You may skip this task if the problem with the above circuit is already clear to you.

 1. Build the above pushbutton circuit and connect the Oscilloscope lines from your USB Oscilloscope to the points as indicated on schematic on the right.
-Note: if you are using the ADALM1000, CH1+ would be AIN, and CH1- may be omitted.
+Note: If using a multimeter, the CH1- would be the COM or GND (usually black lead) connection whereas the CH1+ is the V connection (usually red lead).

 2. Turn on the oscilloscope and configure the window such that you can clearly see the measured voltage waveform.